ADULT ADHD AND ASSOCIATED PROBLEMS

 So how might an assessment differ between professions?

 With a psychologist: a psychologist is likely to perform a longer assessment that includes psychometrics and talking to other people in a client's life to ask about symptoms.
-The report is likely to be longer and more thorough.
+The report is likely to be longer.
 The psychologists's report will need to be reviewed and agreed on by a psychiatrist to prescribe a stimluant medication.
 A psychiatrist or GP will then manage prescribing of medications.
 A psychologist may offer therapy for ADHD management.
 A psychologist is likely to charge a higher fee for the assessment than a psychiatrist.

 PSYCHOLOGICAL CONSEQUENCES OF UNDIAGNOSED ADHD